zubanls/zuban-docs/installation.md

 pip install zuban --break-system-packages --upgrade
 ```

-Note: Using `--break-system-packages` should not pose any issues, as no
+Using `--break-system-packages` should not pose any issues, as no
 third-party Python packages are actually installed.

 After installation, two executables will be available: